The Nine Foods Most Contaminated by Pesticides

 2. Peaches have a relatively thin skin and, according to the report, are often sprayed with multiple pesticides.

 3. Strawberries are only in season for a short period of time in North America.
-The rest of the year, they are imported from countries that are not as stringently regulated when it comes to pesticide use and, as a consequence, can be loaded with pesticide residue.
+The rest of the year, they are imported from countries that aren’t as stringently regulated when it comes to pesticide use and, as a consequence, can be loaded with pesticide residue.

 4. Apples are often heavily sprayed because there are many pests that like to burrow into the tasty fruit.
 Peeling does help to remove some pesticide residue, but remember that the skin holds many of the beneficial substances you need to boost your nutritional health.